Caring for an autistic child

 What is autism?

-Autism, also known as Autism spectrum disorder, is a naturally occurring variation in the way the brain develops and processes information, a type of neurodiversity.
-Autism exists on a spectrum, meaning the presentation can vary greatly between each person.
+Autism, also known as autism spectrum disorder (ASD), is a naturally occurring variation in the way the brain develops and processes information and is part of neurodiversity.
+Autism exists on a spectrum, which means each autistic child has their own strengths, challenges and ways of experiencing the world.

 What are the signs of autism?